zorab47/active_admin-duplicatable/README.md

 ## Usage

-Add duplication functionality a Post resource.
+Add duplication functionality to a Post resource.
 See [Duplicatable][] for documentation.

 ```ruby